handschuh/Slight-backup/README.md

 Since the vcs texts do not contain information about the "starred" property of a certain contact, this property will *not* be restored during the import.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/handschuh/Slight-backup.